Blog

 First, it enhances security for sensitive data.
 By categorising information based on sensitivity, organisations can apply appropriate safeguards, helping to prevent breaches and build trust with clients.

-Additionally, a solid policy aids in compliance with increasingly strict regulatory standards, streamlining the audit process and saving valuable resources.
+Additionally, a solid data classification policy aids in compliance with increasingly strict regulatory standards, streamlining the audit process and saving valuable resources.

 Another advantage is better resource allocation for data protection.
 By identifying critical data, organisations can focus their budgets and efforts where they matter most.